-CO2Meter has been honored to work with an abundance of universities, researchers, and scientific innovators who all share the same passion in leading innovation and advancements in technologies.
+CO2Meter continues to work with key innovators who all share the same passion in leading innovation and advancements in technologies.

 One intriguing CO2Meter collaboration deals with NC State University and their very own Phytotron department.
 This department specifically houses over 50 environmental growth chambers and five rooftop greenhouses.
 The research facility conducts year-round plant research and deals heavily with our very own K30 FS Fast Response Sensor (SE-0117).
 We were lucky enough to interview Samuel Cho, a Laboratory Researcher at NC State to get a glimpse of his experience and understand the importance of measuring CO2 in the growth chambers.